George Steinbrenner: Facial hair policy

 Steinbrenner enforced a military-style grooming code: All players, coaches, and male executives were forbidden to display any facial hair other than mustaches (except for religious reasons), and scalp hair could not be grown below the collar.
 (Long sideburns and "mutton chops" were not specifically banned.)
 The policy led to some unusual and comical incidents.

 During the 1973 home opener against the Cleveland Indians, as the Yankees, caps removed, were standing at attention for the National Anthem, Steinbrenner, in the owner's box next to the New York dugout, noticed that several players' hair was too long for his standards.
 As he did not yet know the players' names, he wrote down the uniform numbers of the offenders (Thurman Munson, Bobby Murcer, and Sparky Lyle), and had the list, along with the demand that their hair be trimmed immediately, delivered to Houk.
 The order was reluctantly relayed to the players.

 In 1983, at Steinbrenner's behest, Yankee coach Yogi Berra ordered Goose Gossage to remove a beard he was growing.
 Gossage responded by shaving away the beard but leaving a thick exaggerated mustache extending down the upper lip to the jaw line, a look Gossage still sports to this day.

 The most infamous incident involving facial hair occurred in 1991.
 Although Steinbrenner was suspended, Yankees management ordered Don Mattingly, who was then sporting a mullet-like hairstyle, to get a haircut.
 When Mattingly refused, he was benched.
 This led to a huge media frenzy with reporters and talk radio repeatedly mocking the team.
 The WPIX broadcasting crew of Phil Rizzuto, Bobby Murcer, and Tom Seaver lampooned the policy on a pregame show with Rizzuto playing the role of a barber sent to enforce the rule.
 Mattingly would eventually be reinstated.
 Coincidentally, The Simpsons episode "Homer at the Bat", which was filmed earlier that year, included Mattingly as a guest star who is suspended from play by Mr. Burns for his sideburns being too long, despite shaving the area of his head above where sideburns grow.
 In 1995, Mattingly again ran afoul of the policy when he grew a goatee.

-In 2005, after signing with the Yankees, former Boston Red Sox center fielder Johnny Damon, who was known for his "Jesus-like" beard and shoulder-length hair during his time with the Red Sox, said about the policy: "Without a doubt, George Steinbrenner has a policy and I'm going to stick to it.
+In 2005, after signing with the Yankees, former Boston Red Sox center fielder Johnny Damon, who was known for his long beard and shoulder-length hair during his time with the Red Sox, said about the policy: "Without a doubt, George Steinbrenner has a policy and I'm going to stick to it.
 Our policy with the Yankees is to go out there and win and we're going to try and bring another championship to them."
 Steinbrenner later noted, "He looks like a Yankee, he sounds like a Yankee and he is a Yankee."
 Damon claimed he was already planning on cutting his hair after the 2005 season.